intel/kubernetes-power-manager/README.md

    A cloud may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand and only those cores used, but want to remain in power-saving mode the rest of the time.

+## Initial Release Functionality of the Power Operator

+- SST-BF - (Speed Select Technology - Base Frequency)
+	This feature allows the user to control the base frequency of certain cores.
+	The base frequency is a guaranteed level of performance on the CPU (a CPU will never go below its base frequency).
+	They can be set to a higher than a majority (priority CPUs) of the other cores on the system to which they can apply their critical workloads for a guaranteed performance.

+- SST-CP - (Speed Select Technology - Core Power)
+	This feature allows the user to group cores into levels of priority.
+	When there is power to spare on the system, it can be distributed among the cores based on their priority level.
+	There are four levels of priority available.

+1. Performances
+2. Balance Performances
+3. Balance Power
+4. Power

+The Priority level for a core is defined using its EPP (Energy Performance Preference) value, which is one of the options in the Power Profiles.
+If not all the power is utilized on the CPU, the CPU can put the higher priority cores up to Turbo Frequency (allows the CPUs to run faster).

+- Frequency Tuning

+Frequency tuning allows the individual cores on the system to be sped up or slowed down by changing their frequency.

+This tuning is done via the CommsPowerManagement python library which is utilized via AppQoS.

+The min and max values for a core are defined in the Power Profile and the tuning is done after the core has been assigned by the Native CPU Manager.

+How exactly the frequency of the cores is changed is by simply writing the new frequency value to the /sys/devices/device/system/cpu/cpuN/cpufreq/scaling_max|min_freq file for the given core.

+Note: In the future, we want to move away from the CommsPowerManagement library to create a Go Library that utilizes the Intel Pstate drive.
+The Pstate driver checks for overheating on the system.

+## Future planned additions to the Power Operator

+- SST-TF - Turbo Frequency

+This feature allows the user to set different “All-Core Turbo Frequency” (max freq all cores can be running at) values to individual cores based on their priority.

+All-Core Turbo is the elevated frequency at which all cores can run on the system at the same time.

+The user can set certain cores to have a higher turbo frequency by lowering the value of other cores or setting them to no value at all.

+This feature is only useful when all cores on the system are being utilized, but the user still wants to be able to configure certain cores to get a higher performance than others.

 ## Prerequisites
 * Node Feature Discovery ([NFD](https://github.com/kubernetes-sigs/node-feature-discovery)) should be deployed in the cluster before running the operator.
 Once NFD has applied labels to nodes with capabilities.
 NFD is used to detect node-level features such as *Intel Speed Select Technology - Base Frequency (SST-BF)*.
 Once detected, the operator can take advantage of such features by configuring CPUs on the host to optimise performance for containerized workloads.
 Note: NFD is recommended, but not essential.
 Node labels can also be applied manually.
 See the [NFD repo](https://github.com/kubernetes-sigs/node-feature-discovery#feature-labels) for a full list of features labels.